eavMarshall/DiContainer/README.md

         ->getMock();
     $myClassMock->method('getMyService')->willReturn('Hello world v2');

-    //Notice here, the addOverrideRule function return a new container
+    //addOverrideRule function return a new container with the new rules
     $testContainer = (new DIContainer())->addOverrideRule(MyClass::class, function () use (&$myClassMock) {
         return $myClassMock;
     });